LinuxForHealth/docs/docs/_sources/deployment/container.rst.txt

 Overview
 ========

-Linux for Health (LFH) provides first class support for `OCI Compliant <https://opencontainers.org/>`_ container runtimes.
-Images for LFH applications and services are available under the `Linux For Health Organization on Docker Hub <https://hub.docker.com/u/linuxforhealth>`_ .
-Platforms supported include:
+Images for Linux for Health applications and services are available under the `Linux For Health Organization on Docker Hub <https://hub.docker.com/u/linuxforhealth>`_ .
+Supported platforms include:

 * x86/amd64
 * arm64